-Based on your application for admission, you are admitted to a premajor or designated as a pre-undeclared major.
-If, after registration, you wish to change your major, you should check with the department of your intended major for requirements and filing
+Based on the application for admission, students are admitted to a premajor or designated as a pre-undeclared major.
+If, after registration, you wish to change your major, you should check with the department of your intended major for requirements and filing periods.
+Depending on admission status and degree, there may be limitations on a student's ability to change his or her premajor.
+Check with the Academic Advising Center (SSW-1551) for more information.

 Change of Major forms are available at the Office of the Registrar and require approval of the change by the new major department.
 After approval, return the form to the Office of the Registrar.
-You will be required to meet the major and minor requirements stated in the Imperial Valley Campus Bulletin that are in effect when you submit your change or declaration.
+You will be required to meet the major and minor requirements stated in the General Catalog that are in effect when you submit your change or declaration.

 If you are admitted to a premajor, you must complete specific requirements before you will be admitted to the major.
-Requirements are described in the section of this catalog on Courses and

-Curricula, or you may contact the major department for information.
-Requirements are also described in the specific major department section of this catalog.
+Requirements are described in the section of this bulletin on Course Information and Programs, or you may contact the major department for information.
+Requirements are also described in the specific major department section of this bulletin.
 If you are a veteran using veteran benefits, you must obtain appropriate approval from the Veterans Administration for necessary changes in letters of eligibility.